-Stephen Port: Victim's friend brands Met Police homophobic
+Stephen Port: Met Police officer 'utterly failed' in her job

 - Published

-Port killed four young men between 2014 and 2015.
-The deaths were not treated as suspicious until the final murder.

-A friend of Gabriel Kovari, who Port killed in August 2014, said police prejudice led to a "disturbingly incompetent" investigation.
+Det Con Jacqueline Baxter, the designated liaison officer for the family of Gabriel Kovari, told the court she did not even contact them.

+She also ignored concerns raised by friends of Mr Kovari, and failed to pass on information to other officers.

-Inquests are examining the adequacy of the Met Police's initial investigations into the four murders.
+Inquests are examining the Met Police's initial investigations of the murders.

-Port killed Mr Kovari, Anthony Walgate, Daniel Whitworth, and Jack Taylor, who were all in their early 20s, with overdoses of GHB.
-He dumped their bodies near his flat in Barking, east London.
+Between 2014 and 2015 Port killed Mr Kovari, Anthony Walgate, Daniel Whitworth, and Jack Taylor, who were all in their early 20s, with overdoses of GHB before dumping their bodies near his flat in Barking, east London.

-Giving evidence, John Pape said friends and family of Mr Kovari had repeatedly raised concerns that the deaths might be linked.

-But it was not until 2016 that Port, now 46, was given a whole life sentence for the four murders.
+The deaths were not treated as suspicious until the final murder and it was not until 2016 that Port, now 46, was given a whole life sentence.

+John Pape, a friend of Mr Kovari, emailed Det Con Baxter a number of times to suggest the four deaths might be linked, but she "discounted and dismissed" his suggestion that young men were being drugged and exploited, and did not reply to his messages.

+Mr Pape told the inquest, being held at Barking Town Hall, that the only explanation for the force's attitude was "institutional homophobia".

-Giving evidence at Barking Town Hall, Mr Pape said: "When grieving families, boyfriend and friends are getting close to the truth and trying to raise the alarm 10 months before the Met are even willing to acknowledge the deaths are suspicious, it can't be a funding issue.
+Giving evidence, Mr Pape said: "When grieving families, boyfriend and friends are getting close to the truth and trying to raise the alarm 10 months before the Met are even willing to acknowledge the deaths are suspicious, it can't be a funding issue.

 "The only thing that makes sense about how disturbingly incompetent this investigation was is prejudice - conscious and unconscious."